-Bukom is a community in the west of Accra near James Town that is inhabited by the Ga people, whose main occupation is fishing.
+Bukom, a suburb in the west of Accra near Jamestown, is inhabited by the Ga people, whose main occupation is fishing.
 Walking through the streets of Bukom, you can feel the breath of the nearby Atlantic Ocean in the air mixing with the aroma of smoked fish.
-The community is dense and space comes at a premium, but boxing venues always seem to find their place.
+The community is dense, thus space comes at a premium, but boxing venues always seem to find their place.
 Posters of local gyms advertising fights decorate the walls, with heroes from the past including DK Poison, Azumah Nelson and Joshua Clottey.
 All of these great men once walked the narrow streets of Bukom and fought their way to the upper echelons of boxing history.

 This was just the first of many moments of Ghanaian boxing fame.
 Azumah Nelson, probably the greatest African boxer of all time, was the next to thrill the world with his strong jabs and quick feet in the ring.
-From his humble upbringing he fought to win three world titles, with victories over Wilfredo Gómez of Puerto Rico and Salvador Sánchez of Mexico in legendary bouts.
-Nelson’s professional record of just six defeats is still lauded by many boxing aficionados because of how he dominated the sport consistently during his career.
+From his humble upbringing he fought to win three world titles, with victories over Wilfredo Gómez of Puerto Rico and Salvador Sánchez of Mexico in legendary rounds.
+Nelson’s professional record of just six defeats is still lauded by many boxing aficionados for the consistency of his domination in the ring throughout his career.

 Three out of the four medals that Ghana has won at the Olympics have come from boxing, with Clement Quartey, brother of another world champion, Ike Quartey, winning silver in the light welterweight division at the 1960 Games in Rome.
 Most boxing fans remember Ike for his controversial defeat at the hands of Oscar de la Hoya in 1999 after he had held the WBA title from 1994-1998, and on the streets of Bukom he is one of the greats that young fighters look up to when training.